 Previously Sainsbury's Energy was a partnership with Npower.
 Npower's customers were moved to Eon Next in 2021.
 Before that, Sainsbury's Energy was a partnership between the supermarket and British Gas.

-We spoke to 7,460 survey respondents to find out exactly what they thought of their energy supplier.
-Sainsbury's Energy finished in 9th place for customer score, outscoring a selection of big-name energy suppliers including Ovo, Green Energy and Utility Point.
+We spoke to 8,390 survey respondents to find out exactly what they thought of their energy supplier.
+We reviewed 18 energy companies, and Sainsbury's Energy finished in joint-tenth place along with SSE, Eon and Scottish Power.

 The graphic below shows the breakdown of Sainsbury's Energy's score from our survey.